COM 310 (Campus) - Social Media

 A SWOT analysis is used to evaluate the relationship between an organization’s internal resources (strengths and weaknesses) and external possibilities (opportunities and threats) to aid in making informed choices about which actions to take to increase an organization's ability to achieve its goals and objectives.

 - See if you can find an Annual Report for your organization as they often will include a SWOT analysis or at least reference to the organizations analysis of their strengths, weaknesses, potential opportunities, and environmental threats.
+Strategic plans or major campaigns can also supply information to evaluate your organizations using the SWOT format to guide your social media program for them.
+Some examples:

 Social Media Audit